 The program is organized to provide students within each course an increased level of skill sets.
-The fundamental class provides an introduction to basic food preparation, basic sanitation and safety issues, and working with others.
+The fundamental class provides an introduction to basic baking concepts to include familiarization of ingredients and their functions in the baking process preparation, basic sanitation and safety issues, and working with others.
 The following term adds an increasing complexity of skills.
 The students demonstrate their acquired knowledge and competencies by preparing and presenting at catering functions and events.

-In the first term of instruction, students receive an introduction to the field through basic culinary techniques, historic references, equipment, product identification, basic knife skills, sanitation and safely, recipe and procedure, basic art design and oral communication.
+In the first term of instruction, students receive an introduction to the field through basic baking and pastry techniques, historic references, equipment, product identification, basic tools and equipment skills, sanitation and safety, formula development and procedure, baker's math, pastry construction, basic art design and oral communication.

-The second term offers an introduction to pastry and baking, an overview of menu planning and design, culinary calculations.
+The second term offers an introduction to culinary arts with an emphasis on ingredient functions and techniques and an overview of menu planning and design, and culinary calculations.
 General education provides an introduction to computer concepts as used in the field and the classroom, i.e., spreadsheets for inventory and purchasing control, word processing for correspondence, resume writing, and menu layout, database for customer service and communication management, and basic presentation skills for the electronic portfolio required for the externship course.
-Technical skills are enhanced throughout the regional and international cuisine courses.

-Students apply cooking methods to all components of a meal, creating the decision-making necessary for compatibility of ingredients (nutrition) and timing of cooking.
+Students apply cooking and baking methods to all components of a plated dessert creating the decision-making necessary for compatibility of ingredients (nutrition) and timing of cooking.
+Related instruction during this term includes nutrition.